-What the heck happened to that car?
-Why is it covered in dents?
-To save gas.
+Why do golf balls – those things in the picture – have all those little dents?
 It turns out golf balls, which you hit with a club, fly faster through the air because they’re covered with round dimples.
 So of course someone had to ask, what if we put little dimples all over a car?
 Would the car use up less fuel pushing against the air?
 Adam Savage and Jamie Hyneman at Mythbusters tested 3 Ford Taurus cars: one normal car, one car covered in smooth clay, and one covered in clay with 1,082 dimples scooped out.
 Sure enough, while the smooth cars could drive 26 miles on a gallon of gas, the dimpled car drove almost 30 miles!
 On a long trip that saves a lot of gas, if you’re okay with driving a funny-looking car.

 Wee ones: What shape is a golf ball?

 Little kids: Golf balls don’t all have the same numbers of dimples.
 Which has more, a ball with 20 dimples or a ball with 30 dimples?
 Bonus: If the dimpled car could drive 30 miles on a gallon of gas while the regular car drove only 26 miles, how much farther could the dimpled car drive?